today's

 Many folks seem to think that

 the media has a bias.
-This is because its
+This is because it’s

 difficult for a journalist to think in the head